Debugging Code in Keykos

 Alternatively a production domain is likely to have a Virtual Domain Keeper (VDK) whose invocation causes a DDT instance to be created upon a domain fault.
 The window that this DDT gets depends on how the VDK was created.
 No programmer with authority to examine this code and state may be immediately available and at a terminal.
 Keykos is persistent and the situation would last until a suitable programmer appeared.

 This hard nose attitude toward security was ameliorated by a strong bias towards unit test.
 The programmer could debug his new code assuming that the objects that it employed were older, well tested and performed to spec.
 Most objects upon which new application are built have orders (methods) to query state without changing it.
 DDT has commands to invoke objects available to the subject code.
 When foundation objects appeared to be broken one recourse is to send mail to the implementer of the object along with the start key to the domain holding the state in dispute.
-The programmer with legitimate access to the suspect domain would have access to its domain creator and, with synergy, derive the domain key, create a DDT and peer inside, perhaps to find a bug or explain why the state was valid.
+The programmer with legitimate access to the suspect domain would have access to its domain creator and, with synergy, derive the domain service key, create a DDT and peer inside, perhaps to find a bug or explain why the state was valid.

 Features